cjpardodelahoz/BIO556L/docs/models.md

 ### Making a partition file

 To choose different models for different partitions, and partition schemes, we need to specify the character sets that correspond to different partitions.
 Ideally, we should define the partitions in the most granular and biologically meaningful way possible.
-This will typically involve separating intros from CDS, and splitting CDS into the three codon positions.
+This will typically involve separating introns from CDS, and splitting CDS into the three codon positions.
 For the MCM7, we will create a partition file that specifies the caracters in each of the 3 codon positions.

-In the terminal tab that for which the working directory is on your local machine, create a new file for the partitions:
+In the terminal tab for which the working directory is on your local machine, create a new file for the partitions:

 ```sh
 touch class_activities/week6/alignments/mcm7_partitions.txt
 ```

-Open it with the nano editor, and add define the partittions as follows:
+Open it with the nano editor, and define the partittions as follows:

 ```
 DNA, first = 1-537\3